 The Holy Spirit is the third Person of the Trinity.
 He convicts the world of sin, unrighteousness, and judgment (John 16:8).
 At salvation, the Holy Spirit causes spiritual rebirth, indwells, seals, bestows gifts, and baptizes the believer into the Body of Christ (Rom.
 8:9; I Cor.
 2:12, 3:16, 12:11, 13).
 He continues to sanctify, guide, teach and fill the believer who walks in obedience to the Word (Acts 5:3-4; Jn.
 3:5; Rom.
 8:9; Eph.
 4:30; I Cor.
 6:11, 19; Rom.
 8:14; Jn.
 14:16-17; Eph.
 5:18-21).

 Mankind was supernaturally created in the image of God on the 6th 24-hour day of the creation week and is not a product of evolution.
 Man fell into sin (doing, saying or thinking what you shouldn’t) resulting in spiritual death and all mankind is now sinful by nature and practice, unable to save himself from the penalty for his sins (Gen. 1:26-28, 2:7, 3:1-24; Rom.
 3:23, 5:12; Eph.
 2:3).

 Salvation is by God’s grace alone.
 It is received through personal faith in Jesus Christ—that He is who He claimed to be: God in the Person of the Son, sent to pay our penalty for sin, showing us divine love and satisfying divine justice through His death on the cross.
-At the moment of belief, God gives us eternal life and indwells us through the Holy Spirit.
+At the moment of belief, God gives the believer eternal life and indwells them through the Holy Spirit.
 (Rom.
 6:23, Rom.
 10:9-13, Eph.
 2:8-9, John 14:6, I Pet.
 1:18-21, John 3:16)

 God established Baptism and Communion for the local church to observe as visible signs of the truth of the gospel.
 A brief description cannot do them justice so they are more thoroughly explained in these podcasts: